 The researcher will give the subject the Learning Consent Form and explain that this project is studying “how different personality traits interact with each other.”
-The researcher will answer any questions the subject and confirm that the subject has signed the consent form.
+The researcher will answer any questions the subject has and confirm that the subject has signed the consent form.

 Subjects will be assigned to the 3 conditions randomly by running a MATLAB program that randomly assigned the subject a number from 1-3.